Funds for cannabis testing still on El Paso budget for 2022, public hearing on tax rate set for Tuesday

 Throughout the state, prosecutors have tossed low-level marijuana cases or held off on criminal charges due to changes in hemp laws and the lack of testing resources.

-Two City Council representatives have shown objection to the police department’s proposal saying it is a stark contrast to the “cite and release’ policy,” in which residents are ticketed for the offense of possessing small trace amounts of marijuana and are kept out of jail.
+Two City Council representatives have shown objection to the police department’s proposal, saying it is a stark contrast to the city’s cite and release policy, in which residents are ticketed for the offense of possessing small trace amounts of marijuana and are kept out of jail.

 An early review of the practice has shown most cases involved teens and young adults.